Pam Willis: Storylines

 Pam becomes a grandmother when Gaby gives birth to Zac (Jay Callahan).
 Gaby leaves to become manager of Lassiter's Hotel in Darwin and Pam and Doug eventually decide to move up there too.
 When Cody is shot during a siege between police and drug dealers, Pam hurries back to Erinsborough to be by her bedside.
 Karl (Alan Fletcher) and Susan Kennedy (Jackie Woodburne) invite Pam to enjoy dinner in her old home.
 Pam visits Cody that evening and it seems as if she may make a full recovery, but Cody suddenly goes into cardiac arrest.
 Cody is rushed into theatre, but dies after the surgeons fail to remove a blood clot on her lungs.
 Pam and all of Cody's friends are devastated by her death.
 Pam arranges for Cody's funeral to be held in Darwin much to the chagrin of her friends and neighbours, but a memorial service is held for her at Lassiter's Lake.
 Pam then returns home after saying goodbye to Ramsay Street for the last time.

 Eighteen years later, Pam returns to Erinsborough at the request of Doug and Brad.
 During his visit to Brad, Doug was diagnosed with early onset Alzheimer's disease.
 Pam does not accept the diagnosis and believes Doug is actually having an affair because of his odd behaviour.
 Karl manages to convince Pam that Doug really does have Alzheimer's and she accepts that her husband needs her help.
 Pam tells Brad that she is worried how she will deal with Doug's condition in the future, especially when he starts to forget her.
 Brad and Terese (Rebekah Elmaloglou) invite Doug and Pam to move in, but they reject the offer to go travelling instead.

 Pam returns to Erinsborough following the deaths of Doug and her grandson Josh (Harley Bonner).
-Pam is hostile towards Brad's eldest son Ned (Ben Hall) and later explains to Lauren that Ned was in a gang, who robbed her home and injured her in the process.
+Pam is hostile towards Brad's eldest son Ned (Ben Hall) and later explains to Lauren that Ned was in a gang that robbed her home and injured her in the process.
 She did not tell Brad as Doug asked her not to.
 Ned later confesses to Brad and stays away from Josh's wake in order to spare Pam's feelings.
 Lauren (now Kate Kendall) convinces Pam to forgive Ned and she apologises, revealing that she was taking her grief over Doug's death out on him.
 Pam then returns to Darwin to prepare for Doug's funeral later in the week.